Lay Partnership Group

 Chair: Mr Hew Helps

-The Lay Partnership Group (LPG) is a committee of the Royal College that provides a public and patient viewpoint with regard to College business and develops initiatives to support patient advocacy.
+The Lay Partnership Group (LPG) was a committee of the Royal College that provided a public and patient viewpoint with regard to College business and developed initiatives to support patient advocacy.

-The LPG conceived and now administers the Patient Partnership Quality Mark (PPQM).
+The LPG conceived and, to date, has administered the Patient Partnership Quality Mark (PPQM).

-For the past 18 years, the LPG has worked closely with the Chiropractic Patients Association (CPA), pursuing similar goals and objectives and even sharing personnel.
+Since 2003, the LPG worked closely with the Chiropractic Patients Association (CPA), pursuing similar goals and objectives and even sharing personnel.
 This has recently led to the CPA Trustees making the decision for the CPA to merge into the RCC and form a new patient committee within the RCC’s organisational structure.
-The Trustees of both the CPA and the RCC have undertaken appropriate due diligence and unanimously approved this merger, which is expected to be finalised in the first quarter of 2022.
+The Trustees of both the CPA and the RCC have undertaken appropriate due diligence and unanimously approved this merger, which ws expected to be finalised in 2022.

 This important development will improve administrative efficiency and ensure the patient-centred objectives of the CPA are sustainable in the long-term.
 It will also lead to a range of exciting developments and opportunities, including: